-Microsoft adds GDR2 details to Windows Phone 8 update pageAlex Wagner - Deputy Managing Editor, News Desk
+Microsoft adds GDR2 details to Windows Phone 8 update pageAlex Wagner - Editorial Director of News and Content

 Microsoft hasn't yet made any official announcements regarding its GDR2 update for Windows Phone 8, but today it was discovered that the company has quietly added information about GDR2 to its Windows Phone 8 update history.
 The page lists the latest update as being version 8.0.10327.77 or 8.0.10328.78 (the specific number depends on the phone model and operator), the changelog contains many of the feature's that've long been rumored to be coming with GDR2, including FM radio and Data Sense.
 The full GDR2 changelog posted by Microsoft is as follows: